HenrikJoreteg/templatizer/README.md

 So, the question is, what's a sane way to get to that point?
 Enter [jade](http://jade-lang.com).
 Simple, intuitive templating, and happens to be what I use on the server anyway.
 So...
 Jade has some awesome stuff for compiling templates into functions.
 I just built templatizer to make it easy to turn a folder full of jade templates into a CommonJS module that exports all the template functions by whatever their file name.

+## Is it faster?
+From my tests it's 6 to 10 times faster than mustache.js with ICanHaz.

 ## How do I use it?

 1. Write all your templates as individual jade files in a folder in your project.